noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_010_Basic_Commands.md

 echo "Pepperoni           Pizza"
 ```

 'Single quotes' work, too.
 But they mean something slightly different.
+We will talk about the differences later.
+Basically, single quotes are "stronger" than double quotes.

 ```bash
 echo 'Pepperoni           Pizza'